RL-VIG/LibFewShot/docs/tutorials/t0-write_a_config_yaml.md

 + `test_epoch`: The number of `epoch` during testing.

-+ `parallel_part`: The parts that need to be processed in parallel in the forward propagation, and the variable names of the method in these parts are given as a list

 + `pretrain_path`: The path of the pre-training weights.
 At the beginning of the training, this setting will be first checked.
 If it is not empty, the pre-trained weights of the target path will be loaded into the `backbone` of the current training.

 + `resume`: If set to True, the training status is read from the default address to support continual training.